AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Performance/Troubleshoot the high CPU utilization of ApsaraDB for MongoDB.md

 -   Collection scan \(keywords: COLLSCAN and docsExamined\)
     -   COLLSCAN indicates a collection scan.

-        A collection scan for a request \(such as a query, update, or delete operation\) can cause a high CPU utilization.
+        A collection scan for a request \(such as a query, update, or delete operation\) may cause a high CPU utilization.
 If you find a COLLSCAN keyword in slow request logs, your CPU resources may have been occupied by these slow requests.

         **Note:** If such slow requests are frequently submitted, we recommend that you create an index on queried fields to optimize query performance.